MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11ddiarg_createresource.md

 [in] A value of type <a href="https://msdn.microsoft.com/library/windows/hardware/hh451066">D3D11_DDI_VIDEO_DECODER_BUFFER_TYPE</a> that indicates the  buffer type used by the video decoder.

-If the driver does not check that D3D11DDI_MINOR_HEADER_VERSION &gt;= 3 before accessing this  structure member, it should access this member only when the D3D11_DDI_BIND_DECODER flag is set in the <b>BindFlags</b> member.
+If the driver does not check that D3D11DDI_MINOR_HEADER_VERSION >= 3 before accessing this  structure member, it should access this member only when the D3D11_DDI_BIND_DECODER flag is set in the <b>BindFlags</b> member.

 ### -field TextureLayout